G-Core/product-documentation/documentation/cloud/virtual-instances/connect/connect-via-ssh/connect-to-your-instance-via-ssh.md

 ## Add a public SSH key to the Customer Portal

-If you didn’t generate your SSH key via the Gcore Customer Portal, you need to add a public part of your key there.
+If you didn’t generate your SSH key via the Gcore Customer Portal, you need to add your public key there.
 To add the key:

 1\.
-In the Customer Portal, go to **Cloud** > **SSH keys**.
+In the Gcore Customer Portal, go to **Cloud** > **SSH keys**.

 2\.
 Select **Add SSH key**.